Criticism of Myspace: Legal issues

-In May 2006, Long Island, New York teenagers Shaun Harrison and Saverio Mondelli were charged with illegal computer access and attempted extortion of MySpace, after both had allegedly hacked into the site to steal the personal information of Myspace users before threatening to share the secrets of how they broke into the website unless Myspace paid them $150,000.
-Both teens were arrested by undercover Los Angeles police detectives posing as Myspace employees.
+In May 2006, Long Island, Shaun Harrison and Saverio Mondelli, then eighteen and nineteen years old respectively, were charged with illegal computer access and attempted extortion of MySpace, after both had allegedly hacked into the site to steal the personal information of Myspace users before threatening to share the secrets of how they broke into the website unless Myspace paid them $150,000.
+They were arrested by undercover Los Angeles police detectives posing as Myspace employees.

 In April 2007, police in County Durham, United Kingdom, arrested a 17-year-old girl on charges of criminal damage following a party advertised on MySpace, held at her parents' house without their consent.
 Over 200 teenagers came to the party from across the country, causing £20,000 of damage, such as cigarette butts, urine on clothing, and writing on the walls.
 The girl's parents, who were away at the time, had to move out of the house.